 Microassaults

-Microassaults are a more deliberate type of microaggression, and they typically involve behaviors that intentionally harm the marginalized person.
+Microassaults are a more deliberate type of microaggression, and they typically involve behaviors that intentionally harm.
 These behaviors are usually obvious forms of discrimination or prejudice, but they can be either subtle or overt.

-Here’s an example of a microassault someone might experience during a healthcare visit:
+Here’s an example of a microassault someone may experience during a healthcare visit:

-A man with Tourette syndrome who experiences both vocal and motor tics arrives at a busy urgent care center.
-After he visits the front desk, the nurse asks him to take a seat in the waiting room.
-Several people in the waiting room become nervous about his motor tics and decide to sit on the other side of the room.
+A person with Tourette syndrome who experiences vocal and motor tics arrives at a busy urgent care center.
+After they visit the front desk, the nurse asks them to take a seat in the waiting room.
+Several people in the waiting room become nervous about the motor tics and decide to sit on the other side of the room.

-Other examples include male healthcare professionals making “accidental” physical contact with female patients, healthcare professionals refusing to accommodate disabled patients in waiting or exam rooms, and patients loudly refusing service from BIPOC doctors.
+Other examples include male healthcare professionals making “accidental” physical contact with female patients, and healthcare professionals refusing to accommodate patients with disabilities in waiting or exam rooms.

 Microinvalidations